• Skip to primary navigation

 Skip the Olive Oil

+You don't need to add olive oil to fresh egg pasta.
 Although, I do add just a bit of extra virgin olive oil to my homemade semolina spinach pasta dough to add fat and extra flavor.

-Knead Thoroughly for Best (Chewy) Texture:
+Knead Thoroughly for the Best (Chewy) Texture:

 It's important to knead pasta dough to activate the gluten which builds a weblike network and strengthens the dough giving it a pleasant chewy "bite".
 There's no exact science for how long this process takes (read more about it here).

 I like to hand-knead pasta dough because it's relaxing for me (and it's a little light arm workout ♡).
 For traditional pasta dough, I typically knead it for 10-12 minutes until it's smooth, no longer sticking to your hands, and it becomes quite smooth.
-The more you make handmade pasta, the easier it is to know when the dough has been properly kneaded.
-You can also knead the dough in a stand mixer.
+The more you make homemade pasta, the easier it is to know when the dough has been properly kneaded.

 Rest the Pasta Dough: